raganwald/cafeaulife/README.md

 This is because no matter what is in the cells surrounding our square, their effects cannot propagate faster than the speed of light, one row inward from the edge every step in time.

-Hashlife takes advantage of this by storing enough information to quickly look up the shrinking 'future' for every square of size `2^n | n > 1`.
+HashLife takes advantage of this by storing enough information to quickly look up the shrinking 'future' for every square of size `2^n | n > 1`.
 The information is called a square's *result*.

 ### Computing the result for squares

 Let's revisit the obvious: Squares of size one and two do not have results, because at time `t+1`, cells outside of the square will affect every cell in the square.

 The smallest square that computes a result is of size four (`2^2`).
-Its result is a square of size two (`2^`) representing the state of those cells at time `t+1`:
+Its result is a square of size two (`2^1`) representing the state of those cells at time `t+1`:

     ....
     .++.